17 Easy Ways To Cure Writer’s Block Fast And Start Writing

 A notebook is a valuable writing tool to refer back to when you run into small writing blocks.
 I once wrote a novel from a thought that had been on my ideas list for over two years.

-9. For content writers who are often on a strict schedule, the need to write something is pressing.
+9. For content writers who are often on a strict schedule, the need to write something is often pressing.
 The writing part is not usually a problem, but finding what to write about can be.

 The Internet is a great resource.
 You can check what other bloggers are writing about and steal some ideas.
 You can also use an online ideas generator.

 10. If you think you have suffered from writer’s block when you are writing a novel, there is an easy solution.
 Ask yourself this question.
-What would my character absolutely hate to happen right now?
+What would this character absolutely hate to happen right now?

 11. Another easy thought tool when writing fiction is to open something.
 Open a door or open a drawer.
 Or make something explode!